-Tippett: I’m sure you’re aware of this, because when you speak about the science of this, the evolutionary purpose and function, it sounds clinical when, in fact, all of this is very personal at the same time, at the same time that it seems to be genetically encoded and a result of evolutionary forces over longer historical time than we can comprehend.
-For example, going back to your story, I found it so moving, reading about you — your mother did die when she was young, and she was diagnosed when you were even younger …
+I’m sure you’re aware of this, because when you speak about the science of this, the evolutionary purpose and function, it sounds clinical when, in fact, all of this is very personal at the same time — at the same time that it seems to be genetically encoded and a result of evolutionary forces over longer historical time than we can comprehend.
+I mean, for example, going back to your story, I found it so moving, reading about you.
+Your mother did die when she was young, and she was diagnosed when you were even younger …

 Christakis: I was six.